 The old mine workings were renamed Halfpenny Mine and opened as a heritage attraction.
 A few years later the popularity of the TV series 'Poldark', based on the series of books by Winston Graham, convinced the owners to rename the mine again, calling it Poldark Mine.
 Not only were the mines renamed for the Poldark series, some of the filming took place here.
 Winston Graham developed an interest in the mine and even launched the final volume of his book series here in 2002.

 What to See

-There are usually 2 tours each day, lasting about 1 hour.
-Please check the official website for current tour times.
+There are 3-4 tours each day.
+Please check the official website for current tour times and booking information.
 The mine is part of the Cornish Mining World Heritage Site.

 About Poldark Mine